1995parham/navi/vim/README.md

 ## Usage

-The syntax highlighting will automatically activate when you open files with `.cheat` or `.cheat.md` extensions.
+The syntax highlighting will automatically activate when you open files with `.cheat` extension.

 ## Example